MyschoRed/crud-and-search/README.md

 # crud-and-search
-Samble of CRUD opreration in Django Frmamework
+Sample of CRUD opreration in Django Frmamework